Unsupported SQL Server Features for In-Memory OLTP

 Recently added supports

 Sometimes a newer release of SQL Server adds support for a feature that was previously not supported.
-This section lists features that used to be unsupported for In-Memory OLTP, but which later became supported for In-Memory OLTP.
+This section lists features that used to be unsupported for In-Memory OLTP, but that later became supported for In-Memory OLTP.

 In the following table, version values such as